miftah-mj/marathon-event-ui/README.md

 ## About

-OnYourMark is a comprehensive platform designed to bring marathon enthusiasts together.
-Whether you are looking to participate in a marathon, get tips on how to prepare, or manage your marathon registrations, OnYourMark has got you covered.
+RunTrack is a comprehensive platform designed to bring marathon enthusiasts together.
+Whether you are looking to participate in a marathon, get tips on how to prepare, or manage your marathon registrations, RunTrack has got you covered.
 Our platform is built with the runner in mind, offering a seamless and user-friendly experience.

 ## Key Highlights